smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

       - *JOB = use the IBM i Job Date.
       - CCYYMMDD = an actual date may be specified, e.g., 20160601 = June 1, 2016.

     An LSAM Dynamic Variable (with curly braces) can be translated at run time to provide an actual date in the CCYYMMDD format.
-For Enterprise Manager File Arrival jobs, use the job master Variables tab to put the desired Value into the variable $@JOBREFDATE.
+For OpCon User Interface File Arrival jobs, use the job master Variables tab to put the desired Value into the variable $@JOBREFDATE.

 - RECHKFREQ
   - 0 (zero)
   - 999 seconds